Helium Ionization Energies: Phase Synchronization and Fixed Radius

 - Threshold Electron Spectroscopy: Measure energy-loss spectrum near 12.31 eV

-Prediction Confidence: HIGH - based on verified 172 THz outer rotation, geometric phase requirements, and exact 2:1 relationship with measured ionization energy.
+Prediction Confidence: HIGH - based on verified 9.26 THz outer orbit (1:2 resonance), geometric phase requirements, and exact 2:1 relationship with measured ionization energy.

 Key Insights and Implications